There are several ways to help bread rise high, light, and fluffy. These are 7 of my favorites; the ones I've had success with over and over again.

 I toss the contents of a bottle of vitamin C tablets in the blender, turn them into a powder, and then store it in a Mason jar.

-Use ⅛ teaspoon per loaf of bread, adding it in with the flour.
+Use ⅛ teaspoon per loaf of bread, adding it in with the first cup flour.

 There are other additives you can use, of course.
 In addition to the ones mentioned above people add:

 - Apple cider vinegar